1. Arjuna's Dilemma

 मामकाः पाण्डवाश्चैव किमकुर्वत सञ्जय

-The Gita opens with a question by the blind king Dhritarashtra to his trusted advisor Sanjaya, who has a divine gift of omniscience.
-The king is asking Sanjaya to describe the events that are currently transpiring on a distant battlefield, as his sons prepare to fight against the sons of his half-brother Pandu for control of the kingdom.
-Since the Gita was originally passed down by oral tradition, explicit markers like "dhṛitarāśhtra uvācha" are commonly used to indicate a change in speaker, and recited at a different pitch and tone from the verse's anuṣṭubh meter.
+The Gita opens with a question by the blind king Dhritarashtra to his trusted advisor Sanjaya, who is endowed with a divine gift of omniscience.
+The king asks Sanjaya to describe the events that are currently transpiring on a distant battlefield, where his sons (the Kauravas) are preparing to fight against the sons of his half-brother Pandu (the Pandavas) for control of the kingdom.
+Since the Gita is intended for oral recitation, explicit markers like "dhṛitarāśhtra uvācha" indicate a change in speaker, and are recited at a distinct pitch from the verse's anuṣṭubh meter.

 kṣhetre

-The king refers to his kingdom, the Kuru kingdom (kuru-kṣhetre), as a "land of Dharma" (dharma-kṣhetre).
+Dhritarashtra refers to his kingdom, the Kuru kingdom (kuru-kṣhetre), as a "land of Dharma" (dharma-kṣhetre).
 There are a wide range of translations for the word "dharma", with the most common being "duty" and "righteousness".
-The actual concept of dharma, equivalent to dhamma in Pali, is a highly nuanced topic that takes great effort to understand.
-In the Mahabharata epic, various characters exemplify dharma through steadfast devotion to a divinely ordained duty, personal sacrifice for the sake of one's family, and strict adherence to moral conduct in day-to-day affairs.
-In the Gita, the nuances of dharma and the practical aspects of one's prescribed duty is discussed at great length.
+The true meaning of dharma, similar to the Pali word dhamma, is a highly nuanced topic whose meaning is impossible to capture with any equivalent English word.

 samavetā